Lisa Urkevich: Career

 Urkevich has been a visiting professor at Bucknell University, the University of Maryland, Millersville University, and a full-time professor at Boston University where she held a joint faculty position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
 She initially moved to Kuwait in 2003 as a US senior Fulbright scholar, after which she was invited to help lead the newly opened American University of Kuwait.
-She served as its first division head of arts and humanities and played a pivotal role in establishing the new college.
-While in Kuwait, for seven years she was the director of a regional heritage center, the Arabian Heritage Project, that fostered festivals, exhibits, lectures, competitions, performances, and supported research and documentation along with a variety of intangible heritage endeavors.
-Through the center, she created and led the Al-Koot Festival, which celebrated regional traditions.
+She served as the first head of arts and humanities and played a pivotal role in establishing the new university, including establishing the department of music and drama.

 Throughout her career, Urkevich has served as a strategist and senior advisor to governments, corporations, consultancies, and universities.
 She remains active in music, higher education, performing arts, and heritage societies and conferences around the world.